privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 > "Adding support for these features would introduce additional complexity, which could hinder the rapid adoption of the solution."

 So the EU chose speed over privacy.
-The current implementation uses standard mdoc presentations where Relying Parties see your actual credential - no unlinkability, no predicate proofs, no privacy-preserving verification.
+The current implementation uses standard mdoc presentations where Relying Parties see your actual credential: no unlinkability, no predicate proofs, no privacy-preserving verification.
 Every bar, website, and shop you verify your age with receives the same trackable credential.

 ---